Rogue24/SVGAPlayer_OptimizedDemo/README.md

 }
 ```

 `SVGAParsePlayer` itself inherits from `SVGAPlayer`, and the basic setup remains the same as before.
-The main difference lies in the usage of the API, which has become more user-friendly.
+The main difference lies in the usage of the API, which has become more user-friendly:

 ```swift
 /// Play SVGA